click on photo to go back ...

 Ted de Corsia was a big fella with a rather gravelly voice enhanced by a strong Brooklyn accent which led him into playing tough guy and bad guy roles for the most part.
 On occasion he would turn up as a Judge or perhaps a policeman but generally he was one of the "evildoers".
 He was a fine actor and the partial listing of his radio roles will illustrate his afore-mentioned versatility.

-Blackstone Plantation: (Variety- CBS-Radio then NBC-Radio 1929-1933) talk, songs and music with hosts Frank Crumit and Julia Sanderson. de Corsia was a regular cast member (as was Santos Ortega).
+Blackstone Plantation ( CBS & NBC 1929-1933) had talk, songs and music with hosts Frank Crumit and Julia Sanderson, de Corsia was a regular cast member (as was Santos Ortega).

-The March of Time (documentary, CBS Radio - NBC Blue- NBC Red and ABC-Radio, 1931-1945 inclusive) were sponsored by TIME magazine.
+The March of Time (CBS & others, 1931-1945 inclusive) was sponsored by TIME magazine.
 This excellent program which dramatized current news events and also interviewed those individuals which helped make the news by using talented actors who could wonderfully well mimic the newsmakers of the day such as the superb Agnes Moorehead who did a great Eleanor Roosevelt!
 During nine years de Corsia was a recurring regular and often called upon to portray Italian dictator Benito Mussolini, President Herbert Hoover and Huey Long, among others.
 Ted (also an excellent animal mimic) was famous for his Hoover imitations during the ex-President's incumbency in the White House, but after Hoover's decline the luckless March of Timer almost disappeared from the program.
-When General Johnson started to capture the headlines however, Ted learned the General's tricks of delivery and pronunciation by listening to the radio and studying the newsreels.
+So when General Hugh S. Johnson started to capture the headlines (Oct 1933 - Oct 1934) however, Ted learned the General's tricks of delivery and pronunciation by listening to the radio and studying the newsreels.
 His versatility in radio was the stuff of legend – on one occasion, he was scheduled to perform in a two-man dramatic program, but before the show went on the air it was learned that the other actor could not make it to the station.
 So de Corsia went on alone – playing both parts.
+He worked nine years in total for the program.

-Don Winslow of the Navy (Adventure series, NBC-Blue 1937-1944 then ABC-Radio 1944).
-Raymond Edward Johnson (eventually the somber host of Inner Sanctum) starred in the title role in these tales of a Commander in the U. S. Navy and de Corsia was a cast member.
+The series Don Winslow of the Navy (NBC-Blue 1937-1944 then ABC 1944) where Raymond Edward Johnson (eventually the somber host of Inner Sanctum) starred in the title role in these tales of a Commander in the U. S. Navy also had Corsia was a cast member.

 Around October ‘39 he became "Sergeant Velie" on CBS’ Adventures of Ellery Queen.
-During the New York broadcasts, Ted de Corsia who owned a poultry farm near New York (Bucks County, Pa.), was often selling his eggs (& asparagus) to other members of the Ellery Queen cast and production crew.
-Ted played the role until late 1946 (and reprised it when Ford Theatre re-ran a first-season episode "Bad Boy", 1 hour long with Howard Lindsay as host and following actors: Hugh Marlowe (EQ), Santos Ortega (IQ), Ted De Corsia (Velie), Charlotte Keane (Nikki) (1-4-48).
+Ted de Corsia, who regularly went fishing (bluefish and tuna) off the New Jersey coast, also maintained a poultry farm, near New York, in Bucks County, Pa.
+During the New York broadcasts, he often sold his eggs & asparagus to his fellow players and members of the Ellery Queen production.
+Ted played the role until late 1946.
+He reprised it when Ford Theatre re-ran a first-season j hour long episode "Bad Boy", with Howard Lindsay as host and the following actors: Hugh Marlowe (EQ), Santos Ortega (IQ), Ted de Corsia* (Velie), Charlotte Keane (Nikki) (1-4-48).

-Above left: (From L to R) Ellery Queen (Sydney Smith), Ted De Corsia as Sergeant Velie and Santos Ortega as Inspector Queen in The Adventures of Ellery Queen (about 1943-1946).
+Above left: (From L to R) Ellery Queen (Sydney Smith), Ted de Corsia as Sergeant Velie and Santos Ortega as Inspector Queen in The Adventures of Ellery Queen (about Oct 1943 - late 1946).

 Above right: Ted de Corsia was a regular cast member in Big Town as "Eddie, the cab driver".

-In The Shadow (CBS-Radio-NBC-Radio- Mutual 1930-1954 inclusive) one of radio's most famous shows, de Corsia (1945-1946) was one of six fine actors who portrayed Commissioner Weston (Santos Ortega being one of the other six).
+(CBS-Radio-NBC-Radio- Mutual 1930-1954 inclusive) one of radio's most famous shows, de Corsia (Mutual, March 10. - May 26.
+1946, at least 8 episodes) was one of six fine actors who portrayed Commissioner Weston (Santos Ortega being one of the other six).

-(Crime drama, CBS-Radio-NBC-Radio-CBS-Radio 1937-1952) which starred film actor Edward G. Robinson as "Steve Wilson, editor of the Illustrated Press" had stories based on real newspaper files.
+(CBS & others, 1937-1952) starred film actor Edward G. Robinson as "Steve Wilson", editor of The Illustrated Press and had stories based on real newspaper files.
 Film actress Claire Trevor was his lovely sidekick "Lorelei Kilbourne" and de Corsia was a regular cast member as "Eddie, the cab driver".
-(Later on TV during 1953 -54 he guest starred in the same CBS series).
+(Later on TV during 1953 -54 he guest starred in the same CBS series)

-Home of the Brave (Soap, CBS-Radio 1/6/41 - 9/19/41) a short-lived series told of Joe the telephone linesman madly in love with the pretty girl Casino who does not return his affection and his vain attempts to change her mind.
-Ted played "Patrick Mulvaney".
+Home of the Brave (CBS, Jan 6. - Oct 19.
+1941), a short-lived series, told the story of Joe, the telephone linesman, who was madly in love with the pretty girl Casino, but she did not return his affection.
+It depicted his vain attempts to change her mind.
+Ted played "Patrick Mulvaney."

-A life-long Brooklyn Dodgers fan, Ted de Corsia even went as far as to ask the announcer to announce on air The Bums' scores during relevant performances of Joe and Mabel (Comedy- NBC-Radio 1941-42).
+A life-long Brooklyn Dodgers fan, Ted de Corsia even went as far as to ask the announcer to announce on air Dem Bums' scores during relevant performances of the comedy Joe and Mabel (NBC, 1941-42).
 Joe was a Brooklyn cab driver in love with the beautiful manicurist Mabel.
 She was ready to get married but Joe was altar-allergic and Mabel was out to change his mind.
 Ted played "Joe Sparton", the preacher-shy hero and Ann Thomas was his ever-lovin' "Mabel".

-In Twenty-Six By Corwin (Anthology- CBS-Radio 5/4/41-11/9/41) de Corsia along with harmonica virtuoso Larry Adler and Frank Lovejoy (Nightbeat) stars in the delightful comedy of an unprepossessing little harmonica player who becomes, of all things, a diplomat!
+In Twenty-Six By Corwin (CBS, May 4. - Nov 9.
+1941) de Corsia along with harmonica virtuoso Larry Adler and Frank Lovejoy (Nightbeat) stars in the delightful comedy of an unprepossessing little harmonica player who becomes, of all things, a diplomat!
 Written and hosted by the brilliant writer Norman Corwin.

-McGarry and His Mouse (Comedy, NBC-Radio then Mutual 1946-1947) Dan McGarry is a young rookie policeman with the NYPD.
-The "Mouse" is what he affectionately calls his girlfriend Kitty Archer.
-Where Dan goes, so goes Mouse and Dan has a penchant for getting into trouble! de Corsia was the second of three actors to play Dan McGarry (1946).
-Ted left because a Hollywood film project kept him too busy to keep the role.
+McGarry and His Mouse ( NBC-Mutual, 1946-47) Dan McGarry is a young rookie policeman with the NYPD.
+The "Mouse" is what he affectionately called his girlfriend Kitty Archer.
+Where Dan went, so went "Mouse" and Dan has a penchant for getting into trouble!
+Ted was the second of three actors to play Dan McGarry (1946).
+He left because a Hollywood film project kept him too busy to keep the role.
 Orson Welles, de Corsia’s old pal from the Mercury Theater days, had asked him to come to Hollywood.
-So de Corsia's first credited film role was in Welles's The Lady from Shanghai (1947) starring Orson and his soon-to-be bride Rita Hayworth.
+So de Corsia's first credited film role was in Welles's The Lady from Shanghai (Columbia, Apr 14.
+1947) starring Orson and his soon-to-be bride Rita Hayworth.

-Above left: In Joe and Mabel (1941-42) Ted played a Brooklyn cab driver "Joe Sparton", the preacher-shy hero and Ann Thomas was his ever-lovin' "Mabel".
+Above left: In radio's Joe and Mabel (NBC, 1941-42) Ted played a Brooklyn cab driver "Joe Sparton", the preacher-shy hero and Ann Thomas was his ever-lovin' "Mabel".

 Above right: Among Ted de Corsia's most remembered roles was that of "Willie Garzah the Harmonica" who famously fell to his death from a steel-girdered bridge in Jules Dassin’s in